18Months/distillery_packager/README.md

 Elixir lib for creating linux packages with Distillery.

-## Functionalities
+## Features

- 1. [x] Able to build debian packages:
+ 1. [x] Able to build debian packages
      1. [x] With changelog
      2. [x] With control file
- 2. [x] Ability to add in pre/post install/remove scripts
+     3. [x] With customizable pre/post install/remove scripts
- 3. [x] Validates configuration before completing the build
- 4. [x] Ability for you to replace file templates with your own
- 5. [x] Ability to manage additional files for package
+     4. [x] With capability to add custom files/scripts to the package
+ 2. [ ] Able to build RPM packages
- 6. [x] Automatically builds init scripts:
+ 3. [x] Automatically builds init scripts, which are all customizable, for:
      1. [x] Systemd
      2. [x] Upstart
      3. [x] SysVinit